acierto/gulp-release/README.md

 ### First approach ``` gulp complete-release```

 1. Creates a tag based on *current* version specified in package.json
-2. Publishes the project to NPM repository
+2. Publishes the project to Git repository
 3. Bumps the version of package.json, bower.json or/and manifest.json

-So if you have package.json with version v1.0.0 and do ``` gulp release``` you will have in GitHub tag v1.0.0, the same in NPM Repo and your package.json will be bumped up to version v1.0.1 (future release version) and committed to GitHub
+So if you have package.json with version v1.0.0 and do ``` gulp release``` you will have in GitH tag v1.0.0, the same in NPM Repo and your package.json will be bumped up to version v1.0.1 (future release version) and committed to Git

 ### Second approach ``` gulp bump-complete-release```

 1. Bumps the version of package.json, bower.json or/and manifest.json
 2. Creates a tag based on *current* version specified in package.json
-3. Publishes the project to NPM repository
+3. Publishes the project to Git repository

-So if you have package.json with version v1.0.0 and do ``` gulp bump-release``` your package.json will be bumped up and committed to GitHub to v1.0.1 (last released version) and you will have in GitHub tag v1.0.1, the same in NPM Repo.
+So if you have package.json with version v1.0.0 and do ``` gulp bump-release``` your package.json will be bumped up and committed to Git to v1.0.1 (last released version) and you will have in Git tag v1.0.1, the same in NPM Repo.

 The big difference between two approaches is in - what do you want to save in your configuration file - the last released version or the future version.
 The most suitable case you can choose by yourself.